 - Monitor events, materials, and surroundings.

 - Update and use job-related knowledge.

-- Provide information or drawings about devices,
+- Provide information or drawings about devices, equipment, or structures.

 - Identify objects, actions, and events.

-- Estimate sizes, quantities, time, cost, or materials
+- Estimate sizes, quantities, time, cost, or materials needed.

 - Establish and maintain relationships.